-38.1 Marion and Horry County Service Efficiency Policy
+38.1 Service Efficiency Policy

 The South Carolina Disaster Recovery Office (SCDRO), through its implementation contractor (IC), will implement the HUD-approved South Carolina Action Plan for Disaster Recovery (Action Plans).
 Action Plan Programs will assist the State's most vulnerable citizens whom have unmet housing needs resulting from the October 2015 and October 2016 presidentially declared disasters.
 Housing programs contained within the Action Plans include Single Family Housing and Affordable Rental Repair.
-In an effort to serve citizens as efficiently as possible, the SCDRO will shift a portion of applicants in Horry and Marion County from the Severe Storm 2015 single family housing program to the Hurricane Matthew single family housing program.
+In an effort to serve citizens as efficiently as possible, the SCDRO may shift a portion of applicants from the Severe Storm 2015 single family housing program to the 2016 Hurricane Matthew single family housing program to the Severe Storm 2015 single family housing program.
+Additionally, SCDRO may shift a portion of applicants from the 2016 Hurricane Matthew single family housing program to the Severe Storm 2015 single family housing program.
+Applicant's files that are shifted will have been affected by both disasters.

-Due to the close proximity of location and time between Severe Storm 2015 and 2016 Hurricane Matthew, homes in Marion and Horry County were severely impacted twice.
+Due to the close proximity of location and time between Severe Storm 2015 and 2016 Hurricane Matthew, homes in Individual Assistance (IA) declared counties were severely impacted twice.
 In order to serve the most citizens, a number of participating applicants in Marion and Horry County from the Severe Storm 2015 single family housing program will be processed through the Hurricane Matthew single family housing program.
+In order to serve the most citizens, a number of participating applicants in the 2016 Hurricane Matthew single family housing program will be processed through the 2015 Severe Storm single family housing program.
+All applicants shifted from the 2016 Hurricane Matthew single family housing program to the Severe Storm 2015 single family housing program must be located in one of the Most Impacted and Distressed (MID) counties stipulated under the Severe Storm 2015 single family housing program.